brodriguez8774/django-expanded-test-cases/docs/source/quickstart.rst

     DJANGO_EXPANDED_TESTCASES_DEBUG_PRINT = False

-For more details about available settings, see the :doc:`configuration` page.
+For more details about available settings, see the :doc:`configuration/general` page.

 For information on how to use this package, see the :doc:`general_usage` page.